detekt/detekt/docs/pages/documentation/style.md

 * `excludeAnnotatedClasses` (default: `""`)

-   allows to provide a list of annotations that disable
+   allows to provide a list of annotations that disable this check

 #### Noncompliant Code: